Opening Reception: June 7, 5-7PM

-I was born in Anchorage Alaska because my dad was stationed there during Vietnam.
-I grew up in Nevada County from the time I was 7, other than going to college at Chico State.
-I am the fourth generation to live in Nevada County dating back to the 1910-1920s.
+I was born in Anchorage Alaska, my dad was stationed there during Vietnam.
+I grew up in Nevada County from the time I was 7 and am the fourth generation to live in Nevada County dating back to the 1910-1920s.

 Would you call yourself a Rural Woman?

 Without a doubt!
 I grew up on a dirt road where we worked and played through the weekend.
-I had no idea what it was like to have an assigned parking space and shared walls until I went to college.
+I had no idea what it was like to have an assigned parking space and shared walls until I went to Chico State.

 What defines a rural woman in your opinion?

-My rural roots are deep, but my wings have allowed me to become my unique self.
+My roots run deep, but my wings have allowed me to become my unique self.

-A rural woman means that we have bloomed where we were planted.
+That we have bloomed where we were planted.
 We understand what we have, how to make it work for our lives and how to thrive.
-I think that there is a misconception that a rural woman is the one who stays home and cooks and cleans, but for me, a rural woman is someone who can see where she comes from and develop into what she was meant to be without forgetting her roots.
+I think that there is a misconception that a rural woman is the one who stays home and cooks and cleans, for me, a rural woman is someone who can see where she comes from and develop into what she was meant to be without forgetting her roots.
 I am so much like the women in my life who came before me.